mrmasterplan/rwklevelfiles/editor/README.md

 will not work in the conversion stage.
 Robot and kitty do not need to be placed in the grid.
 If you turn off snapping to grid, and use an Object Layer (like for callouts), you can add the two on boundaries, or outside the cell grid.

+### Conveyor speed

+You can set the conveyor speed for the level in Tiled.
+Open the map properties from the toolbar `Map`>`Map Properties`.
+Using the '+' below the custom properties section, add a property of type `float` and call it `conveyor_speed`.
+Change this value to the desired conveyor speed in the game.
+- 0.1 is the lowest slider value in game.
+- 1.1 is the highest slider value in game.
+- 0.6 is the default value of the slider
+- 0.75 corresponds exactly to the robot waling speed

+### Level Tags

+You can set the level tags in Tiled.
+Open the map properties from the toolbar `Map`>`Map Properties`.
+Using the '+' below the custom properties section, add a property of type `string` and call it `tags`.
+Write the desired tags, separating them with comma `,`.
+In the game, only three tags are allowed.
+Using any non-existing tags will cause an error.

+### Custom Music

+You can set the custom music links in Tiled.
+Open the map properties from the toolbar `Map`>`Map Properties`.
+Using the '+' below the custom properties section, add a property of type `string` and call it `music_red`, `music_green` or `music_blue`.
+Paste your music link urls into these boxes.
+The color refers to the music block of the same color.

 ## Installation